-"... the principal function of such Tribunals has been to restore public confidence in the democratic institutions of the State by having the most vigorous possible enquiry consistent with the rights of its citizens into the circumstances which give rise to the public disquiet."

-- 1.3 The Chief Justice also goes on to describe the procedural phases of a Tribunal of Inquiry as follows: - (1) "A preliminary investigation of the evidence available; - (2) The determination by the Tribunal of what it considers to be evidence relevant to the matters into which it is obliged to enquire; - (3) The service of such evidence on persons likely to be affected thereby;
+- 1.1 The essence of a Tribunal of Inquiry was encapsulated by the then Chief Justice, Mr. Justice Hamilton, giving the Judgment of the Supreme Court in the case of Haughey v.
+Moriarty [1999] 3 I.R.
+1, when he said that - "... the principal function of such Tribunals has been to restore public confidence in the democratic institutions of the State by having the most vigorous possible enquiry consistent with the rights of its citizens into the circumstances which give rise to the public disquiet." - 1.2 The Chief Justice described the procedural phases of a Tribunal of Inquiry as follows: - (1) "A preliminary investigation of the evidence available; - (2) The determination by the Tribunal of what it considers to be evidence relevant to the matters into which it is obliged to enquire; - (3) The service of such evidence on persons likely to be affected thereby;